 Even though I’ve got a few other recipes up my sleeve – thanks, Mom and Dad! – I’m going to keep testing out more things.
 I’ll keep things honest, include a section with Adam’s review (aka did he ask me not to make it again), and document with photos along the way.

 Oh man, I’m really starting to get excited for our foodventure.
 And, even if it’s in a weird way, I do hope that you enjoy what I’ve got to say about cooking.
-I’ve begun to pin some summer recipes and I’ve flipped through that Chrissy Teigen cookbook I purchased (on a whim) a while ago.
-We’ve got some fun recipes to test out together and – hopefully, one day! – will share some laughs along the way.
+I’ve begun to pin some recipes and I’ve flipped through that Chrissy Teigen cookbook I purchased (on a whim) a while ago.
+We’ve got some fun recipes to test out together and – hopefully, one day! – we’ll share some laughs along the way.

 Are there some recipes that I should try out?
 If so, include a link below.
 I’d love to hear from you.